Tanvir284/THE_AVIATOR_3D_PLANE/README.md

 ## 🕹️ Gameplay Instructions

 - **Controls:**
+  - g : press g to start the Game
   - WASD: Steer the plane
   - Z/z : Zoom in /Zoom out
   - r/t: Roll the plane